Skip to content

 Save Article

 Choosing the right font for your webpage is a very important aspect of any design.
-Using a web font service enables you to use a wide variety of fonts fit for presenting the data in your webpage.
-Google Fonts is a free web font service which hosts a huge variety of fonts to choose from.
+Using a web font service enables you to use a wide variety of fonts fit for presenting the data on your webpage.
+Google Fonts is a free web font service that hosts a huge variety of fonts to choose from.
 We can use these fonts in our webpages.
+To use a custom font, we need to import the font family from the web font service, Google Fonts, in this case.

-Method-1: Using <link> tag
+Method 1: Using <link> tag

 <link href=’https://fonts.googleapis.com/css?family=Sofia’ rel=’stylesheet’/>